Homepage > Journal > How to design the Path to Purchase in E-Commerce?

 Trust in the store is a product of security and understanding of mistakes.

-To a large extent, loyalty is a matter of how the store works, the standard of service, and not just the price or terms regarding order fulfillment.
+To a large extent, loyalty is a matter of how the store works.
+It's a testament to its standard of service, not just the price or terms regarding order fulfillment.
 You should keep this in mind.

 Typical mistakes made during the designing of the Path to Purchase

-It's very discouraging to force store's customers to create accounts during buying.
+It's very discouraging to force store's customers to create accounts when buying.

-It is recommended to offer the option of purchasing without the need for registration, and it's an important argument that you should appropriately emphasize.
+Offering the option of purchasing without the need for registration is recommended, and it's an important argument that you should appropriately emphasize.

-As we've mentioned, the purchasing process should be as simple as possible and compatible with customers' expectations and habits.
+As mentioned, the purchase process should be as simple as possible and compatible with customers' expectations and habits.

 Path to Purchase in E-Commerce - design and optimization